nhsconnect/prm-practice-migration/guide/01-kick-off.md

 * Rollback scenarios and approach

-* Any system downtime and impact on core hours
+* Any solution downtime and impact on core hours

 ### For the Kick-off meeting, you should involve at a minimum...